What Are Sitelinks?

 To see just the keywords you have sitelinks for, click the “SERP features” drop-down, hover over “Domain ranks,” and choose “Sitelinks.”

-This will return all keywords you rank for, but that sitelinks don’t appear for your domain.
+You’ll see keywords you rank for, but that don’t show sitelinks for your domain.

-Once you have a list of keywords, implement the best practices we’ve discussed above to improve your chances of getting sitelinks for those keywords.
+Next, apply the best practices discussed above (regarding site structure, internal links, descriptive title tags, and so on) to improve your chances of earning sitelinks for those keywords.